 Official retail store mobile internet providers

-If for some reason you couldn’t buy a sim card at the airport or may be you arrived in Kenya overland just like Traveltomtom once did, you will find out that there are uncountable places where you can buy local prepaid sim cards in Kenya.
+If for some reason you couldn't buy a sim card at the airport or may be you arrived in Kenya overland then you will find out that there are uncountable places in Kenya where you can buy local prepaid sim cards for tourists.

 Online

-As mentioned already there are also several ways to buy a sim card for Kenya on the internet.
-The easiest way to stay connected when traveling to Kenya is an e-sim card.
+There are several ways to buy a sim card for Kenya on the internet.
+The easiest way to stay connected when traveling to Kenya is an eSIM.
 You arrange everything online within just a couple minutes.
+Traveltomtom has used Kenya eSIMs before from SimOptions and Airalo.

-But if your phone is not e-sim compatible then you want to look into buying a prepaid international sim card for Kenya.
+But if your phone is not eSIM compatible then you need to look into buying a prepaid international sim card for Kenya via SimOptions.

 Mobile internet operators in Kenya